tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 Then, another controller will be needed to separate the logic for the drawing on top of the slides.

+This new controller will therefore work with the `SlideDrawingView`.

 `Adapting a new Controller for Drawing on Slides | class SlideDrawingView`

 ```java